-Meet Milly, a 95-year-old dressmaker from Carroll Gardens.
-Milly, born in Calabria, Italy, is one of several local Italian-Americans photographed by Kurt Dietrich Wilberding and exhibited through Jan.
-23 at the new 0.00156 Acres Gallery on Smith Street, between Pacific and Dean.
+Meet Milly, who is turning 101 this year.
+A constant presence walking the sidewalks of Carroll Gardens, Milly was born in Calabria, Italy, and is one of several local Italian-Americans who was photographed by Kurt Dietrich Wilberding for a show a while back at 0.00156 Acres Gallery on Smith Street, between Pacific and Dean.

 Wilberding shared with me his interview of Milly, who I’ve met on the street a few times.
 She is always dressed to the nines, and often can be seen walking with a cane in thigh-high, black shiny leather, platform-heeled boots.
 She’s always wearing a grand hat and makeup perfect for the theatre.
 I once complemented her glamorous attire, and she gave me a scarf that she had knitted.
 She told me her name was Milea Milea, but goes by Milly.